 We have evolved to crave foods that readily offer up great stores of energy, and our bodies adapted to respond favorably to those flavors.

 Your body prefers to burn smaller, simpler molecules first because they offer up energy rapidly with minimal hassle.
 Fat molecules, on the other hand, get saved for when there’s no simpler molecules to break up.
 It’s like firewood – if you already have some logs cut and ready to go, you’re not going to go out and chop down another tree.
+This is one reason we love unhealthy food.

 The downside to all of this is that our evolutionary cravings are actually detrimental in our modern society.
 When you think about it, Americans have only had easy access to energy-rich food for around 100 years.
 Things like red meat and sweets were still sometimes tough to come by, even as close as the early 1900s.
 We haven’t learned how to naturally limit the urge to eat as much as we can in case we need it later.